kenjis/ci4-validation-tutorial/README.md

 ### Form1

-This is a simple form.

 Navigate to http://localhost:8080/form1

+This is a simple form:

+- (`GET /form1`) Display the form1
+- Submit (`POST /form1`)
+- Validation passes → Display success
+- Validation fails → Display form1 with Errors

 ### Form2

-This form is using redirect and withInput().

 Navigate to http://localhost:8080/form2

+This form is using redirect and withInput():

+- (`GET /form2`) Display the form2
+- Submit (`POST /form2`)
+- Validation passes → Display success
+- Validation fails → Redirect back → (`GET /form2`) Display form2 with Errors